mmore500/waves/blog/_posts/2020-07-15-Tetiana-Dadakova.md

 ### A brainstorm of potential improvements and optimizations :thinking:
 There are multiple things in the algorithm that could be optimized, from both algorithms and code perspective.
 Some of them are:
-* As the benchmarking graph shows, `insert()` function is currently the bottleneck - optimizing it will result in better performance of the whole genome class
+* As the benchmarking graphs show, `insert()` function is currently the bottleneck - optimizing it will result in better performance of the whole genome class
 * Currently, the reconstruction algorithm will always reconstruct a full offspring genome, which is very inefficient, as sometimes only a part of genome is needed.
 A couple of improvement could be done here:
   * Reconstruct only the sites that are requested
   * Use change_log to check if there was a mutation within the requested sites.
 If not - return a pointer to the requested index in the parent genome